-What happened to you is not your fault.
-You are not alone.
-Navigating your next steps as a survivor may be difficult, but know that you have options.
+Try to remind yourself that what happened to you is not your fault.
+And know that you don’t have to take this journey alone.
+Navigating your next steps as a survivor may be difficult, but you have options.
 If you are unsure of what to do, look through some of your options below to better understand what each process may look like.
-You can change your mind on reporting, but your legal options may be limited depending on state laws like the Statute of Limitations.
+You can change your mind about reporting your abuse, but your options for a legal remedy may be limited by state laws including the Statute of Limitations.

 If you participate in a sport organization that is a member of a national governing body recognized by the U.S. Olympic Committee and you need to make a report, click here to fill out the Sexual Misconduct Incident Reporting Form sent to SafeSport.
 Learn more here about what happens after you report here.

-If you are in a sport organization that is unaffiliated with a national governing body, request and familiarize yourself with the policies and procedures for reporting abuse from your organization.
+If you are in a sports organization unaffiliated with a national governing body, ask the organization its policies and procedures and familiarize yourself with its specific mechanisms for reporting abuse.